“A musician of prodigious talent and scintillating personality.”

 – OBERON’S GROVE (NEW YORK)

-Anthony completed both his master’s and bachelor’s degrees from the Colburn School Conservatory of Music in Los Angeles, California under the tutelage of James Walker, former principal flute of the Los Angeles Philharmonic.
-While at Colburn, he was named a Teaching Fellow and studied the art of pedagogy under Dr. Robert Duke.
-He completed his high school studies at the Interlochen Arts Academy in Interlochen, Michigan as a student of Nancy Stagnitta.
-He has had additional studies with Nadine Asin, Timothy Day, Dr. Megan Lanz, Emmanuel Pahud, and Mark Sparks.
+Anthony received his master’s and bachelor’s degrees from the Colburn School Conservatory of Music under the tutelage of James Walker.
+While at Colburn, he became a Teaching Fellow and studied the art of pedagogy with Robert Duke.
+He completed his high school studies at the Interlochen Arts Academy in Michigan as a student of Nancy Stagnitta.
+Anthony’s additional teachers include Nadine Asin, Timothy Day, Megan Lanz, Emmanuel Pahud, and Mark Sparks.

 YCA represents flutist Anthony Trionfo for worldwide engagements.
 Please contact us for more information.